 - You are not required to submit official (paper) transcripts until it is requested by the graduate office.The review process will take place using your scanned/electronic transcripts.
 You will be contacted with instructions if you are required to submit official (paper) transcripts.
 If you receive a request, documents should be sent to:

 MEng or MASc or PhD – Graduate Office

 What happens once you’ve applied?

 Complete applications: your application is complete when all required documents have been received online (including reference letters and English Language Proficiency test score verification).
 Incomplete applications are not considered.

 MASc and PhD applicants

-- Your SGS application status online will change to “Under Review” after the applicable deadline, if your application is complete.
-Incomplete applications are not considered
+- Your SGS application status online will change to “Under Review” once your application is complete.
+Incomplete applications are not considered.

 - The first round of admission results are released 4-6 weeks after the deadline.
 A limited number of admission offers are issued after the first round.
 Applications remain open until the end of the end of the admission cycle.
 Refused applicants will receive notification before the end of the current admission cycle (August for September/Fall start-date applicants, December for January/Winter start-date applicants)

 Applicants must submit complete applications by the indicated deadline.
 MEng applicants can expect to hear back from the graduate office 3-4 weeks after the deadline.
 Incomplete applications will not be considered for admission.